solv-us/documentation/README.md

 ### Server

 ### User Interface
 The solv.us UI is the interface where you set up and control your project.
 It contains a workspace that is customizable with the elements that you need for your performance.
+The colors are chosen to be easy on the eyes in a dark environment, while still highlighting the important elements like buttons with enough contrast.
+The used font is [FiraCode](https://github.com/tonsky/FiraCode), a monospaced font with ligatures for easy readability.

 ### Stages